healthbadge/episimmer/Base Graph Model/README.md

-To run model : python Main.py
+To run model : python Main.py config.txt <graph flat file>

-Modifications

--Define Graph in Graph.py

--in Main.py -> worlds(<number of simulations to average on>) for an SIR plot
+config file format:

+  Number of worlds : 30

+  Number of Days : 30

+  Starting Exposed Percentage : 0.3

+  Starting Infected Percentage : 0

+Graph Flat file

+ Currently there are two formats.
+Code to generate them is given in folder Generate Graph.

+      -Simple Adjacency List (txt file)
+       first line contains number of nodes(n) indexed from 0 to n-1 every subsequent line contains the node followed by it's adjacency list all separated by spaces

+      -Simple Edge List (txt file)
+      first line contains number of nodes(n) indexed from 0 to n-1 every subsequent line represents an directed edge(s->t) and contains two vertices(s t) separated by a space